-Giving yourself a new perspective can open up new possibilities and generate ideas you haven’t thought of.
-It can help you improve a relationship with someone, calm you down when you are stressed, and even help you enjoy and appreciate all the good things you already have.
+Giving yourself a new perspective can open up new possibilities as well as generate ideas you haven’t thought of yet.
+It can help you improve a relationship with someone, calm you down when you’re stressed, and even help you enjoy and appreciate all the good things you already have.

 Get outside and get some fresh air – even if you don’t feel like it.
 Getting out and moving, even just taking a short walk, can change your mood dramatically.
-It also gives you a chance to think and let your inner thoughts quiet down a bit.
+It also gives you a chance to clear your mind and let your inner thoughts quiet down a bit.

-Getting away from home – whether that’s for a few hours, days, or more can have a powerful impact on your perspective.
-Getting out of your routine gives you a chance to see different scenery and will give you some time and space to do a little self reflection.
+Move to a different room, go sit outside.
+Remove yourself from whatever daily routine you are in right now.
+It can have a powerful impact on your perspective.
+Getting out of your routine gives you a chance to view different scenery and will also give you some time and space for a little self-reflection.

-However frustrated you are with your current situation, remind yourself that you have a lot of great things going on in your life as well.
-Try spending just 5 minutes a day writing down what you are grateful for – big and small.
-Maybe it’s that first cup of coffee in the morning, or your healthy child.
-This is a powerful exercise that you can do on a regular basis to keep your perspective in check.
+When you’re frustrated with your current situation, pause and reflect.
+Remind yourself that you have a lot of great things going on in your life as well.
+Try spending just five minutes a day writing down what you’re grateful for – big and small.
+Maybe it’s that first cup of coffee in the morning or your healthy child.
+Daily gratitude is a powerful exercise that will help you keep your perspective in check.

 A change in perspective isn’t quite as simple as turning yourself upside down.
-But, taking a step back and looking at a situation differently can be your best strategy towards gaining control and taking steps to make changes you need to make, or maybe even to accept the things you can’t change.
+Removing yourself from a situation and looking at it differently can be your best strategy towards gaining control.
+Once you give yourself some perspective, you can take steps to make necessary changes, or decide to accept the things you can’t change.

-Next time you need an attitude check, try one or more of these tips and get yourself some perspective!
+Next time you need an attitude check, try one or more of these tips to help in changing your perspective!